Akuli/asda/docs/syntax.md

 ### Identifier Tokens

+In this section, a "letter" means a Unicode character whose category is `Lu`, `Ll` or `Lo` (uppercase letter, lowercase letter or other letter).
+Note that characters from categories `Lm` and `Lt` (modifier letters and titlecase letters) are not considered "letters" in this section.

 An identifier token is e.g. `greeting`, `Str` or `uppercase`.
-It is a wordy and non-digit character followed by zero or more wordy characters.
-Note that the first character can't be a digit, so `2lol` is not a valid identifier, even though `lol2` is.
+It consists of a letter or `_` followed by zero or more letters or any one of the characters `_1234567890`.

 ### String Tokens